compilers-course-materials/starter-cobra/README.md

 fail with `-10` as their exit code (which usually indicates a segfault).
 This can sometimes tip you off quite well as to how memory is off, since sometimes you'll see code trying to jump to a constant that's in your code, or other obvious tells that there's something off in the stack.
+Also, if you've done all your stack management correctly, `valgrind` will report a clean run for your program!

 ### Recommended TODO List